arduino/arduino-app-cli/docs/contributor-guide/development.md

 ## Running Checks

+> [!NOTE]
+>  Since the `arduino-app-cli` runs on a debian-based OS, some tests do not work on Windows and macOS

 Checks and tests are set up to ensure the project content is functional and compliant with the established standards.

 - `task fmt-check`
 - `task lint`
 - `task test`

+In particular, `task test` runs the following tests
+- `test:pkg` which exposes cross-platform api for working with the board (those should run for every platform)
+- `test:internal` runs test of the internal component of the app-cli, which targets only Linux

 ## Installing arduino-app-cli into the board